 The Grand Palace

-Located at the heart of Bangkok, the Grand Palace was a former residence for King Rama I of the Rattanakosin Kingdom.
-Today, the place used for hosting royal ceremonies, State guests and other foreign delegates.
-The Grand Palace is divided into two main part, the Temple of the Emerald Buddha and the royal residence.
+Located at the heart of Bangkok, the Grand Palace was a former residence for King Rama of the Rattanakosin Kingdom.
+Today, the place used for hosting royal ceremonies, State guests, and other foreign delegates.
+The Grand Palace is divided into two main parts, the Temple of the Emerald Buddha and the royal residence.
 It is subdivided into three major areas: the Outer Court, the Middle Court, and the Inner Court.
 The Outer Court includes the inner walls of the Grand Palace.
 The Middle Court is the area is where royal ceremonies are held, such as the Royal Coronation.
-The Inner Court is the row houses which were palace walls during the time of King Rama I. Inside the Grand Palace area the Pavilion of Regalia, Royal Decorations and Coins on display.
+The Inner Court is the row houses that were palace walls during the time of King Rama I. Inside the Grand Palace area the Pavilion of Regalia, Royal Decorations, and Coins on display.

 King Prajadhipok Museum

 King Prajadhipok Museum was built during 1906 with the architecture style in the era of King Rama 7th.
 Visiting this museum is one of the places to visit in Bangkok.
-The King restored as a museum to keep his personal properties and documents.
-This museum uses the new technology to describe all the displays.
+The King restored it as a museum to keep his personal properties and documents.
+This museum uses new technology to describe all the displays.
 It consists of three levels each level has its own story about the King and the Queen.
-At the first level consist of the Queen’s portray, her biography and her private properties.
-In the second level, the biography of the King, his coronation and his death display.
+The first level consist of the Queen’s portray, her biography, and her private properties.
+In the second level, the biography of the King, his coronation, and his death display.
 At the third level, there are the King’s private properties such as his clothes.
 This museum remains open from Tuesdays to Sundays from 9 a.m. to 4 p.m.

 The Queen’s Gallery